The Employment Law Review: Luxembourg

 There is no requirement for a transfer to be personally approved by employees.

-A transfer of undertaking leads to a restriction on the employer's rights to dismiss employees and to amend a substantial provision of employment contracts to the detriment of the employees.
+A transfer of undertaking leads to a restriction on the employer's rights to dismiss employees or to amend a substantial provision of employment contracts to the detriment of the employees.

 Neither the transferor nor the transferee can dismiss employees on the grounds of the transfer of undertaking itself.
-Moreover, the transferor and the transferee cannot justify a modification of a substantial provision of the employment contract that is detrimental to the employee on the transfer itself.
+Moreover, neither the transferor nor the transferee can justify a modification of a substantial provision of the employment contract that is detrimental to the employee on the transfer itself.

 ii Informing and consulting staff representatives